mwshinn/paranoidscientist/README.md

 ## License

 All code is available under the MIT license.
 See LICENSE.txt for more information.
-Code is copyright 2018-2019 Max Shinn.
+Paranoid Scientist is copyright 2018-2020 Max Shinn.
 The logo is copyright 2018 Anastasia Ershova.